-The homepage is pretty straightforward with a Pinterest style grid of featured photos that you can click on to zoom in.
-On the photo page, you will see the Instagram of the photographer, a link to all their pictures on Nappy and of course, the download button.
+The homepage is straightforward with a Pinterest style grid of featured photos that you can click on to zoom in.
+On the photo page, you will see the photographer’s information and of course, the download button.
 The developers were also sweet enough to add a previous and next button to navigate through the zoomed-in images.

-The search function works similarly to that of Unsplash or Pexels by using a combination of Metadata and tags to show suitable photos that match the keyword entered.
+Similar to Unsplash or Pexels, the search features uses a ombination of Metadata and tags to show photos that match the keyword.

 Filter images with just a click